Georgia: Thousands rally for jailed ex-president Saakashvili | DW | 14.10.2021

 Prime Minister Irakli Garibashvili told reporters that "inmate Saakashvili's sole goal is to stir up destabilization and upheaval in the country."

-Ukrainian President Volodymyr Zelensky said he would push for Saakashvili's release, something that has been ruled out by Georgian authorities, who say they have no intention of pardoning him.
+Ukrainian President Volodymyr Zelenskyy said he would push for Saakashvili's release, something that has been ruled out by Georgian authorities, who say they have no intention of pardoning him.

 kb/nm (Reuters, AFP)